Learning the Skills

 Online deliverer accreditation and resources

-Cricket Australia provides online accreditation for all MILO T20 Blast Program Coordinators and Skilled Zone Deliverers.
+Cricket Australia provides online accreditation for all MILO T20 Blast Program Coordinators and Skill Zone Deliverers.
 MILO T20 Blast team managers are also encouraged to undertake the course.
-This course will take around 45 minutes to complete and is mandatory for all coordinators and available for all volunteers.
+TThis course will take around 45 minutes to complete and is mandatory for all coordinators and available for all volunteers.
 It will cover a number of topics including:

 - Philosophy of MILO T20 Blast